 In terms of its legality and safety, you won't face any problems with Ivacy.
 Differently said, there's nothing illegal or unsafe about this VPN.
 However, there's something you need to keep in mind - and that applies to using any VPN service.

-VPNs are legal across the world in most countries.
+VPNs are legal in most countries.
 Still, that also means certain countries have made VPNs illegal, or they might block the use of VPNs.
 With that said, if using a VPN is illegal in your country, you need to respect your country's laws.

 Supported Platforms & Devices